department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-conversation-guide.md

 - Imagine you wanted to update your bank information that the VA has on file.
 How would you do that?

 - Okay great, lets talk throught this payment information section.
 What information is the most important for you to see here?
+- *If needed:*
     - What works for you about this section?
     - What doesn't work about this section?
     - What would you say is missing?
     - What did you find confusing?